vesakoo/HelloroboArm/README.md

 - shoulder base 180°  (api limits range between -4800...4800, home position 0)

-Each motor keeps track about it's previous movements trying to avoid a joint running ower it's allowed range of motion. motion trackking is based on duration in milliseconds moved away from upright position (0-pos), where down and ccw are consideres as negative milliseconds.
+Each motor keeps track about it's previous movements trying to avoid a joint running ower it's allowed range of motion. motion trackking is based on duration in milliseconds moved away from home position (0-pos), where down and ccw are consideres as negative milliseconds.
 after each execution que, the robot arm will return to it's homing position.

-It is a sand box implementation, operating in a single room.
-It simulates Robot network collaborational functions".

 ## How to communicate with robot